 England's most beautiful city?
 With stunning Georgian architecture and a history stretching back 3000 years, it's clear to see why Bath is a UNESCO World Heritage City, well worth a visit on any trip to England.

 We will see the best of Bath.
-Bath's finest streets - the Royal Crescent, and the Circus - resplendent in their glorious Georgian style, before you have the chance to explore the centre on foot (armed with a map and some recommendations).
+Bath's finest streets - including the famous Royal Crescent - resplendent in their glorious Georgian style, before you have the chance to explore the centre on foot (armed with a map and some recommendations).
 Visit Bath Abbey with its impressive vaulted ceiling, or explore the Roman Baths museum (entry optional), stroll along the beautiful River Avon with view of the majestic Pulteney Bridge or just soak in the atmosphere of one of England's most sophisticated cities.
 Join us on a walking tour to learn more about the history and culture of Bath, and perhaps have a taste of the spring water.
 Appreciate the city that inspired Jane Austen and see why Bath has been one of the most popular destinations for the upper classes for hundreds of years.

 Castle Combe - charming Cotswolds village